From prison, Madoff emails support for convicted ex-employees

-NEW YORK (Reuters) - George Perez, a former computer programmer for Bernard Madoff who was convicted in March of aiding his boss’ massive Ponzi scheme, got support from a noteworthy source this week: Madoff himself.
+NEW YORK, Oct 8 (Reuters) - George Perez, a former computer programmer for Bernard Madoff who was convicted in March of aiding his boss’ massive Ponzi scheme, got support from a noteworthy source this week: Madoff himself.

 In an email filed in Manhattan federal court by Perez’s defense lawyers, Madoff described a meeting in which he said he told Perez and another programmer, Jerome O‘Hara, that the trading at his firm was legitimate.